Honey Basics

 Does honey change the taste of coffee?

 Yes.
 Honey brings a layered sweetness with hints of caramel, floral, or earthy notes depending on the variety.
-Manuka honey, in particular, can deepen and enhance the flavor profile of both hot and iced coffee.
+Manuka honey, in particular, has a rich taste that can add more depth to both hot and iced coffee.

 How much honey should I add to my coffee?